 For the first time, the team used new digital technology to capture each bone in 3-D and compare them to the bones of its closest relatives.
 Many of these digital ‘cybertypes’ will form part of Queensland Museum’s digital collection powered by Project DIG, a partnership between Queensland Museum Network and BHP.

 The digital capturing process has also led to some remarkable discoveries.
 It has been found that several of ‘Cooper’s’ bones were crushed by the footsteps of other sauropod dinosaurs.
 This can be seen in a sauropod trample zone found during the excavation of ‘Cooper’.
-The team found a rock-shelf, almost 100 meters long, representing a sauropod pathway.
+The team found a rock-shelf, almost 100 meters (330 feet) long, representing a sauropod pathway.
 The footprints of sauropods have been preserved trampling through the mud and even the bones of another smaller sauropod in the soft ground.
 This work has been forming fascinating studies in dinosaur trace fossils around Queensland.

-The scientific publication marks a seventeen-year long culmination of the joint effort between Queensland Museum and Eromanga Natural History Museum paleontologists, geologists, fossil preparators, and most importantly volunteers.
+The scientific publication marks a seventeen-year-long culmination of the joint effort between Queensland Museum and Eromanga Natural History Museum paleontologists, geologists, fossil preparators, and most importantly volunteers.
 Australotitan adds to the growing list of uniquely Australian dinosaur species discovered in outback Queensland, and just as importantly showcases a totally new area for dinosaur discovery in Australia.

-Stay tuned for more behind the scenes stories of Queensland dinosaur discoveries!
+Stay tuned for more behind-the-scenes stories of Queensland dinosaur discoveries!

 Project DIG is a partnership between Queensland Museum and BHP that will scan our collections and digitize our research for people worldwide.